 2. Phonics (decoding instruction; not relying heavily on the "whole-language" approach)

-4. Reading Comprehension (switching to the reading to learn instead of the learning to read model)
+4. Reading Comprehension (switching to the reading-to-learn instead of the learning-to-read model)

 5. Vocabulary (teaching new words found in higher-order thinking texts)

 Well, what do you do if you assess a student using a fluency assessment and they are not reading with accuracy, expression, or fluency?
-I first like to determine if students are able to sound out unfamiliar words and recognize syllable types such as vowel teams.
+I first like to determine if students can sound out unfamiliar words and recognize syllable types such as vowel teams.
 If they are not able to do that task, I give students a phonics assessment to see which skills they are having trouble with.
 The phonics assessments can determine if students are lacking knowledge in short vowel sound words, long vowel sound words, beginning/ending consonant blends, r-controlled words, vowel teams, diphthongs, multi-syllabic words, and prefixes/suffixes.
-After getting this information, I can tailor my lessons in whatever phonics instruction is needed for that student!
+After getting this information, I can tailor my lessons to whatever phonics instruction is needed for that student!